-43. What is communication?
+40. What is communication?
 What are its foundations?

 Communication is the transfer and understanding of meaning.
 Communication plays an important role in organizations, specifically it served four major functions: control (control employees in several ways, hierarchical elements of control; interpersonal leverages to control behavior), motivation (clarifying goals, processes, what to do to improve performance, assessing the progress, feedback), emotional expression (organizations are sources of social interaction, feeling of satisfaction, fulfillment of social needs), and information (to get things done).
+Interpersonal communication is the exchange of meanings within one system of symbols between two or more people.
+Organizational communication is all the patterns, networks, and systems of communication within an organization.